Expressing Sine in Terms of Cosine: A Deep Dive into Trigonometric Identities

 - Quadrant IV (270° < θ < 360°): sinθ is negative, cosθ is positive.

-Therefore, you must consider the quadrant to determine the correct sign when calculating sinθ from cosθ.
-For instance, if cosθ = 1/2, then sinθ = ±√(1 - (1/2)²) = ±√(3/4) = ±√3/2.
+Because of this, you must consider the quadrant to determine the correct sign when calculating sinθ from cosθ.
+To give you an idea, if cosθ = 1/2, then sinθ = ±√(1 - (1/2)²) = ±√(3/4) = ±√3/2.
 The positive value applies to Quadrant I, and the negative value to Quadrant II.

 Applications and Practical Examples